rgeraldporter/inquiry-monad/README.md

     .inquire('are there any line breaks?');
 ```

-You may also use `.inquireAll()` to use all questions in the questionset.
+You may also use `.inquireAll()` to ask all questions in the questionset.

 ### Question